scylladb/scylla-migrator/README.md

 # Running on a live Spark cluster

-The Scylla Migrator is built against Spark 2.4.4, so you'll need to run that version on your cluster.
+The Scylla Migrator is built against Spark 2.4.8, so you'll need to run that version on your cluster.

+If you didn't build Scylla Migrator on the master node:
 After running `build.sh`, copy the jar from `./migrator/target/scala-2.11/scylla-migrator-assembly-0.0.1.jar` and the `config.yaml` you've created to the Spark master server.

+Start the spark master and slaves.
+`cd scylla-migrator`
+`./start-spark.sh`

+On worker instances:
+`./start-slave.sh`

 Then, run this command on the Spark master server:
 ```shell